joshua3309/petclinic1/readme.md

 Spring PetClinic with MySQL (Docker Compose)
-This repository provides a ready-to-run Spring PetClinic application integrated with a MySQL database using Docker Compose.
+This repository provides a Docker Compose setup for running the Spring PetClinic application with a MySQL database.
-It leverages separate containers for the application and database, connected via a custom Docker bridge network for secure communication.
+It uses separate containers for the application and database, connected through a custom Docker bridge network.

-📦 Features
+Features
 Spring Boot PetClinic application (joshua122/petclinic:dev)

 MySQL 5.7 database with preconfigured credentials

-Custom Docker bridge network for container isolation
+Isolated Docker network for secure communication

+Simple orchestration via Docker Compose

 Multi-stage Docker build for efficient packaging

-Simple orchestration via Docker Compose

-🛠 Prerequisites
+Prerequisites
-Before starting, ensure you have installed:
+Before you begin, ensure you have installed:

-Docker (latest stable version)
+Docker (latest stable)

 Docker Compose

-(Optional) For local builds without Docker:
+Optional (for local builds without Docker):

 Java 17+

 Maven

-🚀 Getting Started
+Running PetClinic with Docker Compose
 1️⃣ Clone the repository
 bash
 Copy code
 git clone https://github.com/<your-username>/<your-repo>.git
 cd <your-repo>
-2️⃣ Build & Run with Docker Compose bash
+2️⃣ Build & Run
+bash
 Copy code
 docker-compose up --build -d
 This will:

-Build the PetClinic application image from the Dockerfile.
+Build the PetClinic application image from the Dockerfile

-Start a MySQL 5.7 container with configured credentials.
+Start a MySQL 5.7 container with the required environment variables

-Start the Spring PetClinic container.
+Start the PetClinic application container

 3️⃣ Verify running containers
 bash